stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 ### Closure Compiler

-Generated Javascript files can be further compressed and optimized by using a recent release of the [Closure Compiler](https://developers.google.com/closure/compiler/).
+Generated JavaScript files can be further compressed and optimized by using a recent release of the [Closure Compiler](https://developers.google.com/closure/compiler/).
 It needs to be recent enough to support `BigInt` literals, which is available through the `ECMASCRIPT_2020` output option.